UNIX HACK #2

 more often, or less often.
 If you put your login name in the

-"YOURNAMEHERE" slot, it will protect you from getting hit by it, if
+"YOURNAMEHERE" slot, it will protect you from getting hit by it,

 someone off a Public access unix leeches the executable from your